Hooksie/hypothesis/hypothesis-python/docs/tutorial/custom-strategies.rst

 If a strategy in Hypothesis doesn't match what you need, you can write your own strategy.

 For instance, suppose we want to generate a list of floats which sum to ``1``.
-We might start implementing this by generating lists of integers between 0 and 1 with ``lists(floats(0, 1))``.
+We might start implementing this by generating lists of floats between 0 and 1 with ``lists(floats(0, 1))``.
 But now we're a bit stuck, and can't go any further with the standard strategies.

 One way to define a new strategy is using the |st.composite| decorator. |st.composite| lets you define a new strategy that uses arbitrary Python code.
 For instance, to implement the above: